 This information directly influenced the speed of response as well as supporting the crew in their assessment and decision making”.

-NEAS are currently integrating the MIG with with their Cleric RESPOND-2 application.
+NEAS are currently integrating the MIG with their Cleric RESPOND-2 application.
 By the end of next month, staff will be able to view all available information about a patient within a single application.

 They would also like to provide paramedic crews with access to the MIG.
 Being able to view patient information in the ambulance will help paramedics to identify the best care pathway before they arrive at the point of care.